yussufm123/Applied_Data_Science_Lab/README.md

+The projects are from [WoldQuant University](https://www.wqu.edu/) which are offered the Applied Data Science program.

 **Project 1 & 2: Housing prices prediction – Brazil & Mexico City**

 These projects involve predicting housing prices using a linear regression model.
 It includes data wrangling, exploratory data analysis (EDA), visualization, model training, correlation studies, price prediction, and evaluation.